eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 On a PC or laptop, Plotly makes use of hardware acceleration (via webGL) for rendering the charts.
 Therefore you can work with large datasets, redraw often, and still be able to show responsive graphs.
 Unfortunately, this feature is unavailable on mobile browsers (e.g. tablets, smartphones).
 This means the plotting rate is directly impacted and limited to only a few updates per second
 (1 to 4) for these devices.
-The good news is that the amount of data you can send over WebSockets is not affected.
+The good news is that the amount of data you can send over WebSocket is not affected.

 A natural optimization would be to collect the data points in buffers on the client side, while continuing to send them at a high rate from the Terasic DE10-Nano.
 You can then update the graph with several values at once and still keep the graph responsive even on mobile devices.